espocrm/documentation/docs/development/di.md

 * Cleanup - defined in metadata: app > cleanup
 * AppParams - defined in metadata: app > appParams

-And more others.
+And many others.
 You can use `grep -R 'injectableFactory'` to find where it's used in Espo.

 ### Injectable interace